nazmulidris/developerlife.com/_posts/2018-08-16-algorithms-in-kotlin-5.md

 /**
  * Breadth first traversal leverages a [Queue] (FIFO).
  */
-fun <T> breadthFirstTraversal(graph: Graph<T>,
-                              startNode: T,
-                              maxDepth: Int): String {
+fun <T> breadthFirstTraversal(graph: Graph<T>, startNode: T, maxDepth: Int): String {
-    // Mark all the vertices / nodes as not visited val visitedMap = mutableMapOf<T, Boolean>().apply {
+    // Mark all the vertices / nodes as not visited. val visitedMap = mutableMapOf<T, Boolean>().apply {
         graph.adjacencyMap.keys.forEach { node -> put(node, false) }
     }
-    // Keep track of the depth of each node, so that more than maxDepth
+    // Keep track of the depth of each node, so that more than maxDepth nodes aren't visited. val depthMap = mutableMapOf<T, Int>().apply {
-    // nodes aren't visited
-    val depthMap = mutableMapOf<T, Int>().apply {
         graph.adjacencyMap.keys.forEach { node -> put(node, Int.MAX_VALUE) }
     }

-    // Create a queue for BFS
+    // Create a queue for BFS.
     val queue: Deque<T> = LinkedList()

-    // Initial step -> add the startNode to the queue startNode.also { node ->
+    fun T.addToQueue(depth: Int) {
-        // Add to the tail of the queue queue.add(node)
+        // Add to the tail of the queue. queue.add(this)
-        // Record the depth of this node depthMap[node] = 0
+        // Record the depth of this node. depthMap[this] = depth
     }

+    // Initial step -> add the startNode to the queue. startNode.addToQueue(0)

-    // Store the sequence in which nodes are visited, for return value val traversalList = mutableListOf<T>()
+    // Store the sequence in which nodes are visited, for return value. val traversalList = mutableListOf<T>()

     // Traverse the graph
     while (queue.isNotEmpty()) {
-        // Peek and remove the item at the head of the queue val currentNode = queue.remove()
+        // Peek and remove the item at the head of the queue. val currentNode = queue.remove()
         val depth = depthMap[currentNode]!!